Austrian Society of Operations Research

-The Österreichische Gesellschaft für Operations Research (OeGOR) (Austrian Society of Operations Research) is the professional non-profit society for the scientific field of Operations Research in Austria.
-The society is recognized by the International Federation of Operational Research Societies and its subgrouping, the Association of European Operational Research Societies, as the main national society for Operations Research in its country.
+The Österreichische Gesellschaft für Operations Research (ÖGOR) (Austrian Society of Operations Research) is the professional non-profit society for the scientific field of Operations Research in Austria.
+The society, founded in 1978, is recognized by the International Federation of Operational Research Societies and its subgrouping, the Association of European Operational Research Societies, as the main national society for Operations Research in its country.

-History

-OeGOR was created in 1978 with the aim of promoting the development of Operations Research and Mathematical Programming in Austria, both from a methodological point as well as an applied research point of views.
-The recognition of the role and the professional qualification of the operation researchers and the promotion of relationships between operations researchers, inside and outside Austria are strategic goals of OeGOR.

-Since 1978 the society had the following presidents: